Azure/fta-ai-learning/README.md

 Keypoints detection, in particular human keypoints detection, is the task of estimating human body pose, typically based on the model that consists of human body parts and joints. ( [Human Keypoints Detection](https://github.com/kevinash/ai-in-sports/blob/master/4.5_HumanBodyKeypoints.ipynb) )

 ## Action Recognition

+Action recognition typically involves analyzing actions over time.
+Kinetics is an example of a dataset targeting action recognition.

 ## Managing Models in Azure